ordina-jworks/ordina-jworks.github.io/_posts/2024-01-16-yannick-horrix-opentofu.md

 The upcoming OpenTofu 1.7 holds exciting prospects, including community-requested features not available in Terraform, such as client-side state encryption, parameterizable backends, providers, and modules, and third-party extensibility through a plugin system for new state backends.

-When you are a service provider looking to incorporate Terraform in one of your offerings, it can be worthwile to look at OpenTofu as an alternative to avoid licensing costs or legal trouble.
+When you are a service provider looking to incorporate Terraform in one of your offerings, it can be worthwhile to look at OpenTofu as an alternative to avoid licensing costs or legal trouble.

 For regular users, not much has changed on the surface.
 Terraform still is a very robust and well supported too capable of handling your orchestration needs.